krishanthisera/CKS-Challenges/challenge-04.md

 ## Configure Kubernetes Auditing

-Though the following statement is a bit vague for me when I first read it, we can get the gist of it.
+Though the following statement is a bit vague to me when I was read it for the first time, we can get the gist of it.

 *Create a single rule in the audit policy that will record events for the 'two' objects depicting abnormal behaviour in the 'citadel' namespace.
 This rule should however be applied to all 'three' namespaces shown in the diagram at a 'metadata' level.
 Omit the 'RequestReceived' stage.*